Rendering the Environment

 The Weather Renderer owns and manages renderers for sky, clouds, atmospherics and other effects.
 So the Weather Renderer is the main interface between your program and trueSKY.

-The following table describes the elements of a sky as implemented in the supplied renderers:
+The following table describes the elements of a sky as implemented in the renderer:

 |Mixed resolution rendering|

-The cosmic background texture is drawn first, at an orientation that corresponds to the plane of the Milky Way galaxy - see \link simul::sky::SkyKeyframer::SetBackgroundBrightness BackgroundBrightness\endlink.
+The cosmic background texture is drawn first, at an orientation that corresponds to the plane of the Milky Way galaxy - see ::sky::SkyKeyframer::SetBackgroundBrightness BackgroundBrightness\endlink.

 It uses a plate-carree projection, aligned with the galactic horizon.
 Given the vector “view”, which is the direction in galactic co-ordinates, the calculation is: